maliMirkec/personal-website/site/_broken/overviev-of-popular-static-site-generators.md

 description: There are many obvious benefits to serving a static HTML file, such as easier caching, faster load times, and a more secure environment overall.
 Each static page generator produces the HTML output differently.
 ---

-_This article was originally published on [Toptal Blog](https://www.toptal.com/front-end/static-site-generators-comparison-2018)._

 All static page generators have a single and seemingly straightforward task: to produce a static HTML file and all its assets.

 There are many obvious benefits to serving a static HTML file, such as easier caching, faster load times, and a more secure environment overall.
 Each static page generator produces the HTML output differently.